Ironmuffins/Calculator/ReadMe.txt

 Selected numbers appear in display when clicked.
 Clear button functions.

 Future features:
-Only allow one zero input at beginning of user input Cap answer to certain length
+Cap answer to certain length
 Only allow one decimal
 fix NAN bug when selecting two operators in a row